RaconJS/0xmin/README.md

 ## how to use
 ### the compiler:
+just compiling: `0xmin filename.0xmin -o outputName.filt`

-For help run `0xmin -help` or `./compiler.sh -help`
+For help run `0xmin -help` or `./0xmin.sh -help`

-To compile an 0xmin assembly file you can use the following:

-For binary output: `0xmin filename.0xmin -o outputName.filt`

-For lua output: `0xmin filename.0xmin -o outputName.lua`

 To run in TPT: `0xmin filename.0xmin` to autimaticly send it to The Powder Toy.
 Then run it on the 0xmin save by doing `compile()` in the tpt comandline.
 Then unpause the save.